Give your stir fry night a new twist with this Thai Cashew Chicken. It’s an easy dish that’s bursting with layers of flavor and texture.

 Gado Gado (Indonesian Salad)

 Thai Basil Fried Rice

-- 1.5 lbs boneless skinless chicken thighs, cut into bite sized chunks
+- 1.5 lbs boneless skinless chicken thighs or breast, cut into bite sized chunks

 - 2 Tbsp cornstarch